 These creamy buttermilk mashed potatoes are the perfect side dish for Thanksgiving Dinner.
 Buttermilk adds such a wonderful tang to the mashed potatoes, and it adds so much flavor that you really don’t need to add much besides a little butter or a spoonful of gravy when serving the potatoes.

-On special occasions, I love to make these potatoes with an easy crockpot turkey breast and homemade gravy.
+On special occasions, I love to make these potatoes with a slow cooker turkey breast and homemade gravy.
 Make one of your favorite vegetable recipes to go with it, and you’ve made a fancy dinner that will impress anyone!

 A blue bowl of buttermilk mashed potatoes in the afternoon sunlight with melted butter on top.